lgrammel/modelfusion-terminal-app-starter/README.md

 # ModelFusion Terminal App Starter

-Welcome to the ModelFusion Terminal App Starter.
-This guide helps you get started with a terminal application that leverages GPT-3.5-turbo from OpenAI.
+The ModelFusion Terminal App Starter is a template for creating your own AI terminal app.
+It is based on the [ModelFusion](https://modelfusion.dev) library and uses OpenAI's GPT-3.5-turbo model to generate text.
 Follow the steps below to set up your environment.

 ## Prerequisites